I did what I was supposed to do. I worked for someone else and collected a paycheck.

 2017 was a great year in the market.
 Every idiot made money, even me.

 But that market didn’t last…

-2018 was rough.
-I was learning that the stocks don’t just go up.
-There is also a rule called the Pattern Day Trader (PDT) rule.
+And I discover this obscure rule called the Pattern Day Trader (PDT) rule.
 It mandates you have at least $25,000 in your account to trade as much as you want.
-Anything less, and you’re greatly restricted.
+Anything less, and you’re facing restrictions.

-At the time, I was hovering near that magical number but having trouble breaking through.
+My account was hovering near $25,000 but I was having trouble breaking through.

 Learning to Fail

 In the stock market, you must learn to take what it gives.
 And never make any demands.

 The day I learned this lesson is a day I’ll never forget.

 The stock was India Globalization Capital (IGC).
 It had been moving premarket and started flying as soon as the market opened.
 I placed an order to buy for $3, but I was too late.
 The price had already blow past $3…